Share this article

 When we see a wagging tail, most of us instantly think, “Well, that is a happy doggo!”
 And we’re not wrong, a strong tail wagging and waving from left to right is the body language of a happy pup.
 This is often accompanied by facial expressions including a lifted, open mouth (almost like they’re smiling), gentle panting, and bright eyes.

-Another fun fact coming your way - some dogs have shown to have more of a preference for wagging more to their left side or right side.
+Another fun fact coming your way - some dogs have been shown to have a preference for wagging more to their left side or right side.
 They can literally be left or right-tailed!

 An overexcited dog tail wag